smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 Following is a summary of how to configure the IBM i LSAM so that inquiry messages arriving in the LSAM's job completion message queue can be processed using LSAM message management rules.
 More explanation about the technical details of this process follows the outline.

-[How to Use Message Management for the LSAM Job Completion Message Queue]
+**How to Use Message Management for the LSAM Job Completion Message Queue:**

 1. In the command line, enter **SMAGPL/STRSMA** or **LSAMENU**.
 For more information on STRSMA and LSAMENU command parameters, refer to the [STRSMA Command](../operations/lsam.md#the-strsma-command).
 2. Enter **7** to choose the **LSAM Parameters** in the LSAM Main Menu.